sopra-fs23-group-01/sopra-fs23-group-01-server/README.md

 - [License](#license)

 ## Introduction
 "Who's Undercover" is a very popular social party game from China that usually requires 4 or more players to play together.
 The game aims to find out the "Undercover" characters hidden among all players through description and reasoning.

+The game consists of at least 4 people and at most 8 people.
+After the game starts, everyone will be assigned a word.
+You may be assigned a different word, which means you are undercover.
+Usually in a game Among them, if there are 5 players, including games with less than 5 players, one person is undercover, and games with more than 5 players have two undercovers.
+Each round of the game has a description link.
+As an undercover, you should try your best to hide your identity.

+As a detective, you Carefully observe whether other players are undercover.
+After each round of description, players must vote for a player.
+When the number of undercovers is the same as the number of detectives, the undercover victory is declared.
+If all undercovers are voted out, the detection wins.
+Have fun !

 ## Built With
 * [React](https://react.dev/) - Frontend JavaScript library developed by facebook